It’s normal for dogs to lick their paws as part of self-care — but when this becomes a habit, it might be a sign of something more.

 2. Skin irritations or infections

-Your dog's paws are constantly exposed to the ground, which can lead to irritations from chemicals, grass, fungi, or bacteria.
+Your dog's paws are constantly exposed to the ground, leading to irritations from chemicals, grass, fungi, or bacteria.

 🐶 Read more: 9 common dog skin conditions: how to spot and treat them